pdebartol/pdebartol.github.io/_pages/about.md

 ---

-I am an incoming Ph.D. student in the Computer Science Department at ETH Zürich, advised by <a href="https://sml.inf.ethz.ch/group/fannyy/"> Fanny Yang</a> and part of the <a href="https://sml.inf.ethz.ch/">Statistical Machine Learning</a> group.
+I am a Ph.D. student in the Computer Science Department at ETH Zürich, advised by <a href="https://sml.inf.ethz.ch/group/fannyy/"> Fanny Yang</a> and part of the <a href="https://sml.inf.ethz.ch/">Statistical Machine Learning</a> group.

  I earned a Data Science M.Sc. at ETH Zürich, with a strong focus on statistics and machine learning.
 Prior to that, I earned a Computer Science B.Sc. at Politecnico di Milano and I spent an exchange semester at the Hong Kong University of Science and Technology.